 Music Director & Voice Teacher

-Julia Deter is a Boston-based director, choreographer, and educator.
-Boston-area directing & choreography credits include Birdy (Assistant Director, Commonwealth Shakespeare Company), Hedwig and the Angry Inch (The Umbrella), See Rock City & Other Destinations (Edinburgh Festival Fringe), Avenue Q (Arts After Hours), Peter and the Starcatcher (Footlight Club), Next to Normal (BTD), West Side Story (Turtle Lane), A Chorus Line, Ragtime, The Rocky Horror Show, Singin' in the Rain, and The Producers (all at The Umbrella).
-In a previous life as a performer, she worked with the National Tours of 42nd Street and All Shook Up, and the European Tour of Fiddler on the Roof, among others.
+Julia Deter (she/her) is a Boston-based director, choreographer, and educator.
+Julia is thrilled to be working with WTP again after choreographing Bright Star, Matilda, Charlie Brown, and directing/ choreographing Urinetown and Spring Awakening.
+Other Boston-area direction & choreography credits include The Old Man & the Old Moon (The Umbrella Stage Company), Birdy (A.D., Commonwealth Shakespeare Company), Hedwig & the Angry Inch (The Umbrella Stage Company), See Rock City & Other Destinations (Edinburgh Festival Fringe), Avenue Q (Arts After Hours), Peter & the Starcatcher (Footlight Club), Next to Normal (BTD), West Side Story (Turtle Lane), A Chorus Line, Ragtime, The Rocky Horror Show, Singin' in the Rain, and The Producers (all at The Umbrella).
+In a previous life as a performer, she was seen in the National Touring companies of 42nd Street (Ensemble) and All Shook Up (Dance Captain), and the European Tour of Fiddler on the Roof (Chava), among others.
+She has worked backstage with the Broadway companies of 42nd Street, Chitty Chitty Bang Bang, and with the Radio City Rockettes.
 Julia is an Honours graduate of the Royal Academy of Dance in London, and teaches performing arts throughout the Boston area.
-She is very excited to be joining the WTP family!

 LYDIA JANE GRAEFF